front-end-intermediate/session-11/readme.md

 ## Adding Reducers

-Assume we have an additional set of actions:
+Assume we have an additional set of actions for a new state item which we'll call weapons:

 ```js
 {